use prerequisites to save time

-This can get tricky to keep track of in your head, so drawing a tree diagram showing the order components are removed from your device may be helpful:
+This can get tricky to keep track of in your head, so drawing a tree diagram showing the order components are removed from your device may be helpful (and time-saving):

 You can see that before you even get to the volume controls, you must go through the same steps that are found in the battery guide.
 The battery and front panel assembly guides are both prerequisites for the iPhone 5 Volume Controls guide.

 We’ll go over how to import a prerequisite guide a little later.